 Casey came to DBT for the behaviorism and stayed for the dialectics.
 She has a particular interest and expertise in working with individuals with pervasive emotional dysregulation, self injurious and suicidal behaviors, as well as Obsessive-Compulsive Disorder.
 She has extensive training in DBT, ERP, and other behaviorally-based interventions.
 In addition to her direct practice, Casey supervises clinical social workers in delivering evidence-based treatments.

 Casey has worked in varying capacities in the field of mental health across multiple settings since 2009.
-Among these, include the New York State Psychiatric Institute, New York Presbyterian Hospital, and the Ebright Collaborative.
+Among these, include the New York State Psychiatric Institute, New York Presbyterian Hospital, and the DBT-focused outpatient clinics.
 She graduated from Vassar College with a Bachelor of Arts in Psychology and received her graduate degrees from the University of Pennsylvania.